Hungary: Age of elected kings

 The Kingdom of Hungary reached one of its greatest extents during the Árpádian kings, yet royal power was weakened at the end of their rule in 1301.
 After a destructive period of interregnum (1301–1308), the first Angevin king, Charles I of Hungary – a bilineal descendant of the Árpád dynasty – successfully restored royal power and defeated oligarch rivals, the so-called "little kings".
 The second Angevin Hungarian king, Louis the Great (1342–1382), led many successful military campaigns from Lithuania to southern Italy (Kingdom of Naples) and was also King of Poland from 1370.
 After King Louis died without a male heir, the country was stabilised only when Sigismund of Luxembourg (1387–1437) succeeded to the throne, who in 1433 also became Holy Roman Emperor.
-Sigismund was also (in several ways) a bilineal descendant of the Árpád dynasty.

 The first Hungarian Bible translation was completed in 1439.
 For half a year in 1437, there was an antifeudal and anticlerical peasant revolt in Transylvania which was strongly influenced by Hussite ideas.

-From a small noble family in Transylvania, John Hunyadi grew to become one of the country's most powerful lords, thanks to his outstanding capabilities as a mercenary commander.
+From a small noble family in Transylvania, John Hunyadi grew to become one of the country's most powerful lords, thanks to his capabilities as a mercenary commander.
 He was elected governor, then regent.
 He was a successful crusader against the Ottoman Turks, one of his greatest victories being the siege of Belgrade in 1456.

 The last strong king of medieval Hungary was the Renaissance king Matthias Corvinus (1458–1490), son of John Hunyadi.
 His election was the first time that a member of the nobility mounted to the Hungarian royal throne without dynastic background.
 He was a successful military leader and an enlightened patron of the arts and learning.
 His library, the Bibliotheca Corviniana, was Europe's greatest collection of historical chronicles, philosophic and scientific works in the 15th century, and second only in size to the Vatican Library.
 Items from the Bibliotheca Corviniana were inscribed on UNESCO's Memory of the World Register in 2005.
 The serfs and common people considered him a just ruler because he protected them from excessive demands and other abuses by the magnates.
 Under his rule, in 1479, the Hungarian army destroyed the Ottoman and Wallachian troops at the Battle of Breadfield.
 Abroad he defeated the Polish and German imperial armies of Frederick at Breslau (Wrocław).
 Matthias' mercenary standing army, the Black Army of Hungary, was an unusually large army for its time, and it conquered Vienna as well as parts of Austria and Bohemia.